IRS Form 3911 Instructions

 If your spouse’s information is in Line 2, then your spouse must sign Line 11, at the end of the form.

-Note: If your filing status is as a married couple filing jointly, filing Form 3911 is the only way to initiate a trace of your paper check or direct deposit.
+Note: If your filing status is as a married couple filing jointly, filing IRS Form 3911 is the only way to initiate a trace of your paper check or direct deposit.
 Calling the automated number will not work because the IRS’ automated systems are not able to trace your tax return.
 However, you can still check your refund status under the IRS Check Your Refund tool.

 Line 3: Address & phone number

-Enter your complete mailing address, including:
+Enter your contact information, including:

 - Street name